-Students who are waiting for their parents to pick them up must wait inside the front area.
+Students who are waiting for their parents to pick them up must wait in the waiting area.
 We do not dismiss children outside until the parent has come for them.

 High school students are allowed to sign themselves in and out.
-If a high school student has a gap in their schedule, we have provided a High School Lounge where these students can stay to read, study, or do other quiet activities in between their classes.
-High school students on campus must be either in their assigned class, with a parent, in the high school lounge, or in the lunch room (during lunch time).
+If a high school student has a gap in their schedule, we have provided a Waiting Area where these students can stay to read, study, or do other quiet activities in between their classes.
+High school students on campus must be either in their assigned class, with a parent, in the Waiting Area, or in the lunch room (during lunch time).

-If you wish to change or drop a class AFTER the first four weeks, you are responsible for paying the remainder of the tuition for the semester.*
+If you wish to change or drop a class AFTER the first three weeks, you are responsible for paying the remainder of the tuition for the semester.*